- 1. Introduction →

 The Unify BI (Web Data Connector) works pretty well compared to the Oracle BI Server ODBC driver, but is prone to version compatibility issues, and limits the data accessed in Power BI (only the results of pre-configured queries can be accessed in the Power BI end).

 BI Connector gets the job done seamlessly without any difficulties.
 The users can set BI Connector up themselves in minutes, and get started right away.
-The Desktop edition costs $360/user/year, and the server edition is priced based on the number of CPU cores in your Power BI Gateway.
+The licenses are priced based on the number of CPU cores in the On-premise Gateway (starting at 8 cores).

 Therefore, the only potential competition for BI Connector is the migration option.
 The migration option has a marginal advantage over BI Connector in terms of value.
 However, BI Connector is far ahead of the migration option in the cost and time front.